UNITED KINGDOM : BEDFORDSHIRE

-An area about 1 mile north of Bristol city centre, bounded to the west by the A38 Cheltenham Road, to the south by Ashley Road, and to the east by Sussex Place/Ashley Hill.
+An area about 1 mile north of Bristol city centre, bounded to the west by the A38 Cheltenham Road (which is the location of Montpelier High School), to the south by Ashley Road, to the north by the railway line and to the east by Sussex Place and Ashley Hill.

 The earliest written evidence for the naming of Bristol's Montpelier is in Matthews' guidebook of 1793 which states: 'a beautiful view of Bristol and the country can be obtained from Montpelier'.
 It also recommends the spacious open-air swimming baths and adjoining pleasure gardens as the main attraction of the place.
 It seems likely that the combination of its elevated position and terraced slopes with its reputation as a health and pleasure resort led to it being identified with the French spa town.

 The exact date at which the name was given is uncertain.
 It was obviously earlier than 1793 and may date from the official opening of the Grand Pleasure Baths in 1764; the assertion that the name arose because some of the houses were built by French POWs during the Napoleonic Wars appears baseless.
 In the early 19th Century, Montpelier was mainly rural with individual farmhouses and villas scattered along the steep hillside.
 Most still survive.
 The 1828 map shows, as well as an area name 'Montpelier', several specific named features: Montpelier Cottage, Montpelier House, Lower Montpelier, and (possibly oldest) Montpelier Farm, briefly headquarters to Fairfax and Cromwell in September 1645 (its name at that time is not clear).
 After the Napoleonic Wars, the real development of the area began and by 1828 the Georgian core was complete.
 During the Victorian period, housing density increased rapidly as the gaps were filled.
-Many thanks to Beverly Tattersfield for a much improved account.
-Bristolians call the area "Mont-PELL-ear" although some non-locals use a half-French pronunciation "Mont-PELL-ee-ay". (and thankyou Rupert Taylor for this).
+Bristolians call the area "Mont-PELL-ear" although some non-locals use a half-French pronunciation "Mont-PELL-ee-ay".

-For local information, try this link.
-And for details of Mary Wright's handsomely-illustrated 2004 book on the area (seemingly the first book solely devoted to any of the British Montpel(l)iers), click here.
+For local information, see Mary Wright's handsomely-illustrated 2004 book on the area entitled Montpelier – A Bristol Suburb ISBN 1-86077-284-6 (seemingly the first book solely devoted to any of the British Montpel(l)iers).

 UNITED KINGDOM : CHESHIRE

 Montpelier Avenue WA7 4QY, of about 1957 (ie predating the 1960s Runcorn New Town development).
 Its usage may reflect Runcorn's 19th-century reputation as a health resort - a fame eclipsed by the arrival of the Manchester Ship Canal.
-The town was briefly famous as the English or Manchester Montpelier, its salubrious air "well suited for invalids of a strumous habit" (yes, I had to look it up, and I think you should too).
+The town was briefly famous as the English or Manchester Montpelier, its salubrious air "well suited for invalids of a strumous habit".

 UNITED KINGDOM : CORNWALL